Prevention of Medical Errors for Florida Healthcare Professionals

 - Provide recurring education sessions on central line insertion, handling, and maintenance.

-- Use 2% chlorhexidine for bathing.
+- Use 2% chlorhexidine for bathing ICU patients over 2 months of age.

 - Use antimicrobial/antiseptic-impregnated catheters.